cosmic-plus/js-cosmic-lib/src/README.md

 **Tdesc** is an intermediate format.
 It is both a simplified transaction object, and an objectified query.
-While it is not required to be standardized across languages, it has the property on converting from/to JSON without loss of information.
+While it is not required to be standardized across languages, it has the property of converting from/to JSON without loss of information.
 This is a valuable property as JSON is massively used on the web to pass data.